-I would say that the CILS certification is most recognized worldwide as it is the most significant number of examination centers worldwide spread, like Italian schools, universities, or other types of institutions.
+I would say that the CILS certification is most recognized worldwide as it has the most significant number of examination centers worldwide, spread among Italian schools, universities, or other types of institutions.

-It is also easier to access prep material for the CILS certification online in the shape of courses or books.
+It is also easier to access prep material for the CILS certification online in the form of courses or books.

 How does the CILS B1 for Citizenship differ from the regular CILS?

-This exam has been specially designed for all the applicants that need to obtain the Italian Certification for Citizenship.
-It thus has a focus on the communicative aspects that the potential passport holder might incur in.
+This exam has been specially designed for all those applicants that need to obtain the Italian Certification for Citizenship.
+It thus has a focus on the communicative aspects that the potential passport holder might be involved in.

-The CILS B1 level for Citizenship includes a reduced number of tasks that the regular CILS B1 exam (two listening tasks, two reading tasks, one speaking task and one writing task) and takes 2 hours instead of 5.
+The CILS B1 level for Citizenship includes a reduced number of tasks compared to the regular CILS B1 exam (two listening tasks, two reading tasks, one speaking task, and one writing task) and takes around 2 hours instead of 5.

 The CILS B1 for Citizenship differs from the regular B1 because it has to be passed in full.
-In fact, in the regular CILS exam, allow the applicants to retake only those parts of the exam that were not passed (e.g., listening and writing).
+In fact, in the regular CILS exam, you allow the applicants to retake only those parts of the exam that they have not passed (e.g., listening and writing).

 How much time do you need to prepare for the exam?

 It all depends on your level.
-If you are an absolute beginner in Italian, it might take from 6 to 24 months, depending on your time commitment and native labguge.
+If you are an absolute beginner in Italian, it might take anywhere from 6 to 24 months, depending on your time commitment and native language.
 If you already have an intermediate level, it might take you a month to handle how the exam works.

 Test preparation material

-To pass the B1 exam successfully, you don’t just have a good command of the topics I above listed, but you need to be acquainted with the exam structure.
-Knowing beforehand in what order the tasks are presented, how much time you will be allowed for every task, and the specific requirements of each task will make the difference of the exam day.
+To pass the B1 Cittadinanza exam successfully, you don’t just need to have a good command of the topics I listed above, but you also need to be acquainted with the exam structure.
+Knowing beforehand in what order the tasks are presented, how much time you will be allowed for every task, and the specific requirements of each task will make the difference on the day of the exam.

-My favorite textbooks for preparing my students to the B1 citizenship level (providing they have already reached an intermediate level of the language)
+My favorite textbooks for preparing my students for the B1 citizenship level (providing they have already reached an intermediate level of the language)